Year Two

 Literacy

-In literacy, writing is based around your child’s phonics reading book and we teach writing through the Read Write Inc. Get Writing scheme.
-We encourage the children to apply the sounds that they know in their writing through transcription activities and composing sentences independently.
+In literacy, we encourage the children to apply the sounds that they know in their writing through transcription activities and composing sentences independently.

 Alongside this, we’ll be covering SPaG (Spelling, Punctuation and Grammar), which will be embedded throughout our reading and writing lessons.
 There will be a particular focus this half term on improving handwriting, presentation and spelling – all key skills that help children become confident and capable writers.